Maanasa64/Unpacking-Nutrition/README.md

 By analyzing these plots, we can gain insights into potential associations between these variables, which can guide us in formulating interesting hypothesis tests.

+### Interesting Aggregates

+In our analysis of intriguing aggregates, we scrutinized the relationship between recipe calorie categories, nutritional components, and average user ratings.
+Splitting the nutrition column allowed us to compute mean values for various nutritional aspects across low-calorie and high-calorie recipes.
+Surprisingly, despite initial assumptions, both categories exhibited similar average ratings, challenging the notion that calorie content alone significantly influences user satisfaction.
+Visualizations reinforced this unexpected finding, suggesting a more nuanced relationship between recipe characteristics and user preferences.
+Further exploration aims to uncover the intricate interplay between calorie content, nutritional composition, and user ratings to better understand the factors driving recipe popularity and user satisfaction.
+These insights offer valuable guidance for recipe development, catering to diverse dietary needs and taste preferences while optimizing user experience.

+## Assessment of Missingness

+There seem to be a high number of missing values for average ratings.
+We can determine its missingness dependency on another column by seeing its distribution on conducting permutation tests.

+The dataset containing recipe information exhibits missing values in various columns, notably in the `average_rating` and `description` columns.
+To explore the dependency of missingness in the `average_rating` column on the presence or absence of values in the `description` column, a permutation test was conducted.
+The null hypothesis (H0) posited that the missingness of `average_rating` does not rely on the availability of data in the `description` column, while the alternative hypothesis (H1) suggested the opposite.
+The test statistic calculated the absolute difference in the proportion of missing `average_rating` between recipes with and without descriptions.
+The significance level was set at 0.05.
+The analysis revealed a p-value of 0.298, indicating that there's insufficient evidence to reject the null hypothesis.
+This suggests that missingness in `average_rating` is not contingent on the presence or absence of descriptions.
+This also in turn suggests that `average_rating` is NMAR or Not Missing At Random as the missing values don't depend on any other column

+Further, a similar analysis was conducted to assess the dependency of missingness in the `description` column on the `n_steps` column.
+The null hypothesis (H0) proposed that the missingness of `description` is independent of the `n_steps` column, while the alternative hypothesis (H1) suggested otherwise.
+The test statistic computed the absolute difference in the proportion of missing `n_steps` between recipes with and without descriptions.
+With a p-value of 0.004, the null hypothesis was rejected, indicating that missingness in the `description` column likely depends on the `n_ingredients` column.
+This insight into missingness dependencies enhances our understanding of data quality and informs subsequent data handling strategies.
+This means that the `description` column is MAR or Missing At Random as the missing values depend on the `n_ingredients` column.

+GRAPH